🧑🏽🤝🧑🏽 day-plan

 Retro: Start / Stop / Continue

 A retro is a chance to reflect.
-You can do this on a FigJam (make sure someone makes a copy of the template before you start) or on sticky notes on a wall.
+You can do this on RetroTool (create a free anonymous retro and share the link with the class) or on sticky notes on a wall.

 1. Set a timer for 5 minutes.
-There’s one on the FigJam too.
+There’s one on the RetroTool too.

 2. Write down as many things as you can think of that you’d like to start, stop, and continue doing next sprint.